 Academic Goals:

-Academic goals are centered on the core curriculum and tailored to the student’s ability level.
+Academic goals are centred on the core curriculum and tailored to the student’s ability level.
 For example, an early literacy goal might be:

 “By the end of the year, given visual prompts, Tommy will correctly answer ‘who’, ‘what’, and ‘where’ questions about a short passage he has read, in 8 out of 10 opportunities.”